 Many people say that you should not wash your mushrooms in water.
-Many cookbooks suggest that mushrooms should only be gently brushed off to clean off any remaining dirt or debris.
+Cookbooks often suggest that mushrooms should only be gently brushed off to clean off any remaining dirt or debris.
 The truth of the matter is that most restaurants, even the fancy ones, rinse off their mushrooms to get them clean.
-You can do individually brushing if you have a lot of free time, but water will not harm mushrooms if you rinse off the mushrooms right before cooking.
+You can brush each mushroom if you have a lot of free time, but water will not harm mushrooms if you rinse off the mushrooms right before cooking.

-As for the stems, trim off the dry end, unless the stem is going to get in your way like for a portabello mushroom burger.
+Trim the dry end of the stems.
+You may remove the entire stem if it will get in your way, as with a portabello mushroom used as a burger patty.
 If you are using mushrooms as kebabs, leave the stems intact.
 Stems are denser and will help the mushroom hang on to the skewer.

 Flavoring Your Mushrooms

-You have several options when it comes to flavoring your mushrooms, you can marinate them, mop them with a sauce, or sprinkle seasoning on them while on the grill.
+You have several options when it comes to flavoring your mushrooms.
+You can marinate them, mop them with a sauce, or sprinkle seasoning on them while they are on the grill.